 Wearing insulated food-safe gloves to protect your hands from the heat will allow you to begin shredding while the meat is still very hot.

 When you serve your shredded pork, you have the option of adding a bbq sauce.
 Sauce is a piquant addition, but you do not want to overwhelm the flavor of the meat with it.
 If you choose, you can stir it into the meat.
 It may be best, however, to serve it in a bowl or bottle and allow individual preference to dictate its use.

 For optimal flavor, serve on buttered, toasted buns with coleslaw, both of which accent the taste of the meat.

 Are you ready now to try for yourself?
 Once you master this procedure, you will never want to buy smoked pork again.
+Hopefully you liked this barbecue recipe.
 Making your own meat will not only allow you to tailor the flavor according to your own preferences, but it will also give you the satisfaction of the artist and the joy of the creator.

 Do you have any thoughts, tips, or ideas?
 Share them with us in the comment section below, and if you think this tutorial helpful, pass it on to your friends!